blakkan/blakkan.github.io/_posts/2015-05-16-MakerFaire.md

 And there was food.
 In the finest county fair tradition.
 ![Meat on grill](/images/maker_faire_2015/meat.png){: .dropshadow }

-The sun of this giant orrery (there's word you don't get to use every day) was spouting flaming gas.
+The sun of this giant orrery (there's a word you don't get to use every day...) was spouting flaming gas.
 ![Oblique view of hatchery](/images/maker_faire_2015/solar_system.png){: .dropshadow }

 Interesting mode of trasit.